An Apology for Money: Money creation by expectations

-In view of the possible imbalances from the accumulation of wealth by the financial sector, attempts have been made, e.g., by Christian~\cite{noonan-57,Weiss-Zinswucher-Christ} {\it (``usury'')} and Islamic~\cite{Hanke-Zinswucher-Islam} {\it (``Riba'')} communities, to abandon interest altogether.
-Despite the limits of sustainable growth (in terms of the monetary basis), which might seriosly cripple an economy, the abandonment of interest causes two undesirable alternatives: (i) either the amount of interest has to be limited ``from the outside'' by ``certain criteria'' which effectively introduce privileges: if there is a limited supply of credit, who should receive it? (ii) if there is no limit to the amount of credit available, any agent in the market would find it possible, at least in the extreme case, to ``buy up all available assets,'' because of the zero cost of borrowing, without penalty.
-But then, if there are more than one agents competing in the market, prices will go up {\it ad infinitum;} effectively causing hyperinflation.
+{{I}}{n} view of the possible imbalances from the accumulation of wealth by the financial sector, attempts have been made to abandon interest altogether.
+Christianity has condemned {\it usury }~\citep{noonan-57,Weiss-Zinswucher-Christ}.
+Also Islamic communities reprehend {\it riba}~\citep{Hanke-Zinswucher-Islam}.
+Alas, an abandonment of interest implies at least two undesirable alternatives: \begin{itemize} \item[$\bullet$] either the amount of credit has to be limited by criteria which effectively introduce privileges: if there is a limited supply of credit, who should receive it? \item[$\bullet$] else if there is no limit to the amount of credit available, any agent in the market would find it possible, at least in the extreme case, to ``buy up all available assets.''
+Because of the zero cost of borrowing this could happen without penalty.
+But then, if there are more than one agents competing in the market, prices will go up {\it ad infinitum;} effectively causing (hyper)inflation. \end{itemize}

 For example, the high demand for real estate properties reflects the particular importance and the relevance of housing to individuals and families.
-From the point of view of the buyer, the price of a property appears to be limited by the portion of the household income available for the payment of dept accepted for acquiring that property; i.e., the product of interest rate times the property price should not exceed the buyer's available income, and thus the price of the property is bound by the income divided by the interest rate.
+From the point of view of the buyer, the price of a property appears to be limited by the portion of the household income available for the payment of dept accepted for acquiring that property.
+In more concrete terms, the product of interest rate times the property price should not exceed the buyer's available income, and thus the price of the property is bound by the income divided by the interest rate.
 As a result, property prices tend to increase on decreasing interest rates, as potential buyers can afford to bid higher prices.
 The leverage or ratio of this price increase is determined by the inverse interest rate.
 In the (absurd) limit, with ``free credit'' associated with zero interest rate, a single buyer would be able to bid an unlimited price for any given property.
-By unrealistically assuming those prices will not go up due to competing money, the buyer could acquire all properties available on the market.
+As stated earlier, by unrealistically assuming those prices will not go up due to competing money, the buyer could acquire all properties available on the market.